 If you aren’t a picture of health and/or haven’t dealt with all the emotional baggage you have then now is the time to get that sorted.

 It is worth putting in some effort.
 Get yourself healthy in mind and body (if you aren’t already) during this period.
-Give yourself a good chance of easing menopausal symptoms themselves and having a spring in your step as you move into the next stage of your life.
+Give yourself a good chance of easing menopausal symptoms and having a spring in your step as you move into the next stage of your life.

 Physical Health